batrapulkit/Classic-ML-Algorithms-from-Scratch/README.md

 # Machine Learning Algorithms: SVM, KNN, Softmax, and Two-Layer Neural Network

-This repository contains Python implementations of classic machine learning algorithms for educational and practice purposes.
-The goal is to showcase basic models and their implementation from scratch, helping to better understand their mechanics and use cases.
+This repository contains Python implementations of classic machine-learning algorithms for educational and practice purposes.
+The goal is to showcase basic models and their implementation from scratch, helping to understand their mechanics and use cases better.

 ## Algorithms Implemented